y2737924daohegua/corber/pages/windows.md

 layout: page
 title:  "Install on Windows"
 ---

+These instructions detail getting corber builds to work on Windows PowerShell environments.
+Windows bash environments require no special configuration.

 1. Install Chocolatey(suggested) -> [here]('https://chocolatey.org/install')

    Chocolatey is the package manager for Windows and will simplify the install of other dependencies.